berzerk0/Probable-Wordlists/README.md

 ## Disclaimer
- + Any and all actions taken with these lists are for LAWFUL, ETHICAL AND EDUCATIONAL PURPOSES ONLY.
+ + These lists are for LAWFUL, ETHICAL AND EDUCATIONAL PURPOSES ONLY.
  + By using these lists, you agree to not hold the author responsible for your actions.
  + By using these lists, you agree to these terms and are completely culpable for your own behavior.